project-sunbird/project-sunbird.github.io/pages/developer-docs/announcement_onboarding.md

   </tr>
 </table>

-To known more about the steps to use the functional features of announcements, refer [Announcement](http://www.sunbird.org/features-documentation/announcement/)
+To known more about the steps to use the functional features of announcements, refer [Announcement](http://www.sunbird.org/features-documentation/announcement/) section on the Sunbird website.